 The Kaffeeform ensemble, on the other hand, is quite well made.
 From the espresso and cappuccino cups to the takeaway cup.
 It is the logical extension of the Kaffeeform concept.

-Kaffeeform has thought about how to make something new out of used coffee powder.
-To do this, the powder is collected from various cafés in Berlin, processed and then given a shape.
-That alone, drinking coffee from coffee, makes it great.
+Kaffeeform has thought about how to make something new out of used coffee grounds.
+To do this, the grounds are collected from various cafés in Berlin, processed and then shaped.
+That alone, drinking coffee from coffee, is already brilliant.
 But their products are also dishwasher-safe, relatively unbreakable, food-safe, free of plasticisers and, above all, resource-friendly.

 I was convinced about drinking coffee from coffee a long time ago when I bought the cappuccino cups.
-Now, with the Weducer cup, I find the sustainable approach even clearer.
+Now, with the Weducer Cup, I find the sustainable approach even more on point.
 How easy it can be to do without a rubber or plastic lid by using a screw cap and then get a sustainable cup for 15 euros, which is hardly more expensive than all the other wannabe cups.
-Great!
+Brilliant!

 The only downside is that when the cups are new, they still smell a bit like coffee, and this affects the drink inside.
-I liked it at first, but didn’t think it was a shame when it disappeared after a few cycles in the dishwasher.
+I quite liked it at first, but didn’t miss it when it faded after a few runs through the dishwasher.

-Kaffeeforms mugs are not only available online.
-There are also a few shops, especially in Berlin, that sell the mugs.
+Kaffeeform’s cups are not only available online.
+There are also a few shops, especially in Berlin, that stock them.
+Go for it!

 If you want the right coffee to go with it, you’ll find it at Espressolution (Saicaf Oro), Public Coffee Roasters (Moonlight) and Tork’s Coffee (India Monsooned Malabar).